git-ari28/RealEstate/README.md

 ---

 ## 🚀 Features
-- 🔍 **Browse Listings** – View available properties with images, details, and pricing.
+- **Browse Listings** – View available properties with details and pricing.
-- 🏠 **Add New Properties** – Registered users can create, edit, and delete their own listings.
+- **Add New Properties** – Registered users can create, edit, and delete their own listings.
-- 🔐 **Authentication** – Secure login and signup using JWT.
+- **Authentication** – Secure login and signup using JWT.
-- 🖼️ **Image Uploads** – Upload property images.
-- 📱 **Responsive Design** – Works seamlessly on desktop and mobile.
+- **Responsive Design** – Works seamlessly on desktop and mobile.

 ---